 For example, we can consider how the ways we use a common Chicago house dictates the building’s form.
-Many Chicago homes have the kitchen in the back of the house so that there is easy access to the back yard (where there may be a garden) and also the alleyway, where the trash is taken out.
+Many Chicago homes have the kitchen in the back of the house.
+That enabled easy access to the back yard (where there may be a garden) and the alleyway, where the trash is taken out.
 While it seems mundane to a Chicagoan, this is not always the case in other cities.
 Or I wondered, did people respond to a workers cottage versus a greystone?
 Was a standalone cottage the dream of the working class man or still not enough?
 What messages do these buildings say to both its inhabitants and those looking at them from the outside?

-While the essays could use a more binding approach, the content of the book makes it an excellent addition to both scholars or aficionados of Chicago architecture and neighborhoods.
-Chapters dig into big ideas in Chicago history and planning, like our grid layout, the Chicago Union Stock Yards infrastructure, or religious buildings.
+The content of the book makes it an excellent addition to both scholars or aficionados of Chicago architecture and neighborhoods.
+Chapters dig into big ideas in Chicago history and planning.
+Our grid layout, the Chicago Union Stock Yards infrastructure, and religious buildings are all covered.
 Then other chapters go into specific neighborhoods, from Pilsen to Little Italy to Devon.
-There’s quite a fascinating story of how Lawndale went from a predominantly Jewish community to what a sociologist called a “hyperghetto.”
+There’s a fascinating story of how Lawndale went from a Jewish community to what a sociologist called a “hyperghetto.”

-The Hull-House essay by Lisa Junkin Lopez and Heather Radke contrasts the dystopia of tenement homes with the utopia of the Jane Addams Hull-House Settlement.
-They detail who lived in the buildings and the functions of the spaces in order to ultimately make a clear statement of the ties between the architecture and culture: “Hull-House reformers resisted and confronted gender-based oppression through this utopian reimagining of the space and meaning of home.”
+The Hull-House essay contrasts the dystopia of tenements with the utopia of the Hull-House Settlement.
+It details who lived in the buildings and the functions of the spaces.
+The readers finds a clear tie between the architecture and culture.
+“Hull-House reformers resisted and confronted gender-based oppression through this utopian reimagining of the space and meaning of home.”

-When buildings are seen not as mere objects but instead as reflections of our own cultural identities, the study of architectural history becomes deeply human.
+The study of architectural history becomes deeply human when buildings are seen as reflections of our own cultural identities.
 For me at least, this is the definition of “vernacular architecture.”